About 200 Westerners, including Americans, fly out of Kabul

 “No, never,” he said.
 “I never believe them, because they are lying.”

-Afghanistan war veteran Matt Zeller, who founded the organization No One Left Behind to help Afghan translators and others who supported American troops, said he does not believe it is possible for applicants to the special immigrant visa program to get a visa without an embassy in Kabul.
+Afghanistan war veteran Matt Zeller, who founded the organization No One Left Behind to help Afghans who supported American troops, said he does not believe it is possible for applicants to the special immigrant visa program to get a visa without an embassy in Kabul.

 “For all intents and purposes, these people’s chances of escaping the Taliban ended the day we left them behind,” he said.